Prevention & Wellness

 Your doctor can advise on vaccinations which may be applicable to you or your child, as different vaccinations may be more applicable for different life stages.
 Vaccinations not only protect the individual child or adult, but also the wider community especially those who are unable to be vaccinated or who have weakened immune systems.

-Chronic diseases and health problems can be detected or predicted early through screenings.
+Chronic diseases and health problems such as heart disease, cancer and diabetes can be detected or predicted early through screenings, and treatment success can often be improved through early detection.

-Medical screenings include those for blood pressure, cholesterol levels, blood glucose, cancers and pre-cancerous cells, bone density, depression, sexually transmitted infections and dental screenings.
-They can expose both risks of developing certain health problems, or the early existence of them.
-For example, blood sugar screenings may reveal pre-diabetes, a condition which can be controlled in order to prevent or delay the development of type 2 diabetes.
+Screenings can expose both risks of developing certain health problems, or the early existence of them.
+For example, blood sugar screenings may reveal pre-diabetes, a condition which can be controlled to prevent or delay the development of Type 2 diabetes.

 Prevention is the Key to Longevity